• Skip to primary navigation

 • On a sausage biscuit!
 Yes please!

-• Add one cup of Red & Green Jalapeno Pepper Jelly to a 20 ounce bag of small, frozen meatballs in a slow cooker.
+• Add one cup of this hot pepper jelly to a 20 ounce bag of small, frozen meatballs in a slow cooker.
 Cook on LOW 4 to 6 hours for Sweet & Hot Glazed Meatballs.
 Serve as an appetizer with a toothpick.

 bone in ham with slices cut on the ham. jar of jelly